when-moon/blockPoll/README.md

 ## What is it <a name="What-is-it"></a>

 By leveraging the power of the Ethereum blockchain, coupled with an easy to use web API, **blockPoll** provides a mechanism whereby both corporate and non-corporate organisations can conduct voting or poll-like events in a decentralised manner.
-During the voting process, all participants (voters and candidates) are able to see in real-time the progress results of the undertaken vote without anyone other than the registrar(s) being able to see which voter voted for which candidate.
+During the voting process, all participants (voters and candidates) are able to see in real-time the progress results of the undertaken vote without anyone other than the registrar(s) being able to see which voter chose which candidate.

 The final tallied outcome of the vote is also publicly accessible to all members, with the same level of anonymity discussed above.
 The creator of the vote is able to specify the type of proxy voting procedure (partial, non-partial) as well as user specified input arguments decided upon during contract creation.
 .